Going Out Alone To Meet New Friends And Practice Your Social Skills

 Problem #1: The feeling that you're doing something pathetic or inappropriate for being somewhere alone, and that people are going to judge you negatively for it

 This is the biggest mental barrier to going out by yourself, and is a factor in some of the other issues below.
-It's funny how your comfort level at a venue can be largely determined by whether you feel like you have a 'legitimate' reason for being there by yourself.
-If you're at a bar because you're meeting your friends and they're running late, you feel at ease.
+It's funny how your comfort level at a venue can be largely determined by whether you feel like you have a "legitimate" reason for being there by yourself.
+If you're at a bar on your own because you're meeting your friends and they're running late, you feel fine.
 If you're at the same place because you purposely came alone, then you feel like you're doing something wrong for being there, and worry that everyone is going to notice what a lonely weirdo you are.

-Getting past this issue is mostly a matter of realizing it's okay to go to certain places on your own.
+Getting past this issue is mostly a matter of realizing it's okay to go to certain places without company.
 Sure, some people never do things on their own, but that doesn't make the practice wrong.
 It's not at all unusual for well-adjusted, socially active people to do things by themselves.
 They see a movie during the day.
 They check out some live music at a nearby blues bar on a slow Wednesday evening.
 They grab a meal while they're downtown shopping all afternoon.
-They go to the local pub to watch the game, chat to the staff, and play a few games of pool.
+They go to the local pub to watch the game, chat to the staff, and play a bit of pool.
 They go dancing at the one club in their city that plays the kind of electronic music they're into.